Jake Flores: Albums

 He has released two albums on Stand Up!
-Records: 2014's Humours, and 2021's Bad Omen.Both albums were met with mixed reviews."
+Records: 2014's Humours, and 2021's Bad Omen.
+Both albums were met with mixed reviews."

 Podcasts

-Flores has been involved in several podcasts, and hosts one of his own.
+Flores has been involved in several podcasts, including several appearances on the alt comedy podcast “Cum Town”, and hosts one of his own.
 In 2017, he started Pod Damn America, a podcast he hosts with other comedians.